Getting Started

 ]

-Where vlabel and elabel are the labels you have passed to SQL in your CREATE PROPERTY GRAPH call. -id is the ID of your element in the table.
+}vlabel and elabel are the labels you have passed to SQL in your CREATE PROPERTY GRAPH call. -id is the ID of your element in the table.
 And that's it !
-You now have retrieved nodes and edges in the Ogma format
+You have retrieved the nodes and edges of a Property Graph in the Ogma format

 The plugin also provides a getRawGraph function that does all the work for you.
 You can use it like this: